Revocable (Living) Trusts

 When you die, the terms of your trust will direct your successor trustee as to the distribution of the trust property.
 A properly drafted trust document can avoid a lengthy and costly conservatorship proceeding by providing comprehensive instructions for handling your affairs in the event you become incapacitated.
 Your trust document will also provide for the management of trust assets for minor children in the event of your death.

 A living trust is also useful for estates subject to estate taxes.
 The living trust can be drafted to minimize estate taxes resulting in significant savings by fully utilizing the unified credit for married couples.
+With the recent advent of portability available, a surviving spouse may used a deceased spouse's unused portion of their exemption amount, but only if an IRS Form 706 was timely filed wherein portability was elected.
+This is necessary even if it would otherwise not be necessary to file the a 706 due to the estate's value.

 Living trusts are also useful when planning for complicated family situations such as the blended family.
 Most typically where re-married couples have children from a previous marriages and each spouse wants to create a plan that directs that the children receive their proper inheritance.